 We get vitamin D through the skin when exposed to the sun and through the diet.
 Vitamin D is important for our well-being, lack of vitamin D can cause symptoms such as depression, muscle weakness and soreness.
 According to the Nordic nutritional recommendations, there is probable evidence that vitamin D reduces the risk of developing cardiovascular disease, colorectal cancer and breast cancer.
 It is important to find out what vitamin D level you have as too high levels of vitamin D can cause hypercalcemia (increased level of calcium in the blood) and can after a long time result in calcification of soft tissue and cause damage to among other things kidneys, blood vessels, heart and lungs.

 Here's how it works: The test is a blood test and is taken through a capillary sample (stick in the finger).
-The amount is two filled tubes.
+The amount is one filled tube.

 Test answer: You normally have an answer within 15 working days after our lab received your test.
 The test answer is sent digitally to your e-mail.
 Together with your test answer, you will receive a detailed report in Swedish about your values.